 #3 – Fight Aging

-When I was training for Iron Man in Picton, Canada, my co-worker’s Dad wanted to do the Iron Man.
+When I was training for the Iron Man in Penticton, Canada, my co-worker’s Dad wanted to do the Iron Man.
 He had done it at 60 and he completed it.
-He did it again 10 years later at 70 and he noticed that it was a lot more challenging for him to complete all of the necessary training and do the volume he needed to have his body be at the level that it needed to be in order to complete it.
+He did it again 10 years later at 70 and he noticed that it was a lot more challenging for him to complete all of the necessary training.
+He found it difficult to do the volume he needed to have his body be at the level that it needed to be in order to complete the race.
 Unfortunately, he didn’t complete the Iron Man Triathlon.
-The point is that our bodies drastically change after the age of 60 and there are big jumps in what we are able to do from the age of 60 to 70, 70 to 80.
+The point is that our bodies drastically change after the age of 60 and there are big jumps in what we are able to do from the age of 60 to 70, or 70 to 80.
 That’s just one example.

 #4 – Eating Nutritious Food

 Look at what you are eating – this might be a reason for your lower energy.
 More details on that can be found in 101 Super Foods that Fight Inflammation and Joint Pain.
 Those are the foods that I really try to focus on and recommend.